rtmigo/depz/README.md

 #### With `--mode=layout`

-Useful for frameworks with strict directory structure.
+Useful for frameworks with strict directory structure suach as Flutter.

 | File  | Line | Resolves to | Creates symlink |
 |--------------------|------------|---------------|--------|